GenericMappingTools/gmt/doc_modern/rst/source/GMT_API.rst

 programmers; for a list see Table :ref:`IO-status <tbl-iostatus>` For an example of how these may be used, see the test program ``testgmtio.c``.
-Developers who plan to import data on a record-by-record basis may also consult the source code of, say, :doc:`blockmean` or :doc:`pstext`, to see examples of working code.
+Developers who plan to import data on a record-by-record basis may also consult the source code of, say, :doc:`blockmean` or :doc:`text`, to see examples of working code.

 .. _tbl-iostatus: